 - people staring at me

 - lack of sidewalks and difficulty walking places

 - lack of stuff to do other than shopping

 - sand flies

 - strict gender roles

-- Thai music and the same fucking 5 songs over and over
+- The same 5 songs over and over

 - THE VOLUME OF EVERYTHING!!!